abu0505/NamazTracker/replit.md

 **October 3, 2025** - Successfully configured GitHub import for Replit environment:
 - Installed all npm dependencies from package.json
+- **Switched to Supabase PostgreSQL database** (transaction pooler on port 6543)
-- Connected to PostgreSQL database and pushed schema using Drizzle
+- Verified database schema exists in Supabase using Drizzle
-- Created demo user in database (id: 'demo-user') to satisfy foreign key constraints
+- Confirmed demo user (id: 'demo-user') exists in Supabase with user stats
 - Configured workflow with webview output on port 5000 for frontend
 - Set deployment target to autoscale with build and run commands
+- Updated documentation to specify Supabase as required database (NOT Replit database)
 - Verified all pages work correctly: Dashboard, Qaza, Achievements, Analytics
-- Application is fully functional and ready to use
+- Application is fully functional with Supabase and ready to use

 **October 2, 2025** - Enhanced Dashboard UI:
 - Added modern calendar date display at top with navigation arrows (Today, October 2 with Hijri date)